oskarstrasburger/wp-starter-theme/README.md

 * Quick start with a new project
 * Support for Timber/Twig templates
-* Easy reander HTML templates for AJAX requests
+* Easy render templates HTML into AJAX requests

 ### How do I get set up? ###